plabayo/rama/rama-quic/e2e/quiche-interop/README.md

 These are the commands CI should invoke from this directory.
 No CI job is wired up yet.
 The project is not part of the workspace, so `cargo test` at the repository root does not reach it.

+## What is covered

+`tests/interop.rs` has the handshakes, streams and the two certificate-refusal controls.
+`tests/datagrams.rs` has DATAGRAM in both Rama roles. quiche advertises the recommended 65536 as its `max_datagram_frame_size` whenever datagrams are enabled, so towards a quiche peer the binding limit is the path budget; the aioquic project covers the other case, where the peer's advertised size is small enough to be the binding one.

 ## What the driver does not do yet

 quiche owns neither sockets nor timers, so its side of each test is driven by hand.
 Two limits